 The District accounts for short-term debts for maintenance purposes through the General Fund.
 The proceeds from loans are shown in the financial statements as Other Resources.

 G. Long-Term Obligations

 Long-term obligations include debt and other long-term liabilities.

-Long-term liability activity for the year ended June 30, 2017 was as follows:
+1. Changes in long-term obligations for the year ended June 30, 2019, are as follows: